-This community will follow the above cricinization levels for these beds until the community has determined that we have housed families and moviduals who meet the cell nition of chronic homelessness within our geographic boundaries.
-When that has been achieved, these beds will be prioritized to those with high service needs a disability, and have experienced at least 2 years of cumulative lifetime homelessness.
-Families and individuals with moderate and hiw service needs are not currently served with those beds.
+This community will follow the above crioritization levels for these beds until the community has determined that we have housed families and individuals who meet the definition of chronic homelessness within our geographic boundaries.
+When that has been achieved, these beds will be prioritized to those with high service needs, a disability, and have experienced at least 2 years of cumulative lifetime homelessness.
+Families and individuals with moderate and low service needs are not currently served with these beds

-- Severe Service Needs, with a disability, with 2 or more years homeless. - Severe Service Needs with a disability.
+- Severe Service Needs, with a disability, with 2 or more years homeless - Severe Service Needs with a disability 2

 After everyone in the above groups has been offered housing.
-TFCH crionitizes the remaining households as follows:
+TPCH prioritizes the remaining households as follows:

-- 3: Severe Service Needs, 2 or more years homeless. - 4 Severe Service Needs - 5 .
-High Service Needs, with a disability, with $2\,\mathrm{cr}$ more years homeless - 6 High Service Needs, with a disability - 7 High Service Needs, 2 or more years homeless. - 8 High Service Needs
+- 3 Severe Service Needs, 2 or more years homeless. - 4 Severe Service Needs - 5 High Service Needs, with a disability, with 2 or more years homeless - 6.
+High Service Needs, with a disability - High Service Needs, 2 or more years homeless - 8.
+High Service Needs